MicrosoftDocs/cpp-docs/docs/cpp/explicit-instantiation.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-language"]
-  - "cpp-language"
 ms.tgt_pltfrm: ""
 ms.topic: "language-reference"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "templates, instantiation"
-  - "explicit instantiation"
-  - "instantiation, explicit"
-ms.assetid: 8b0d4e32-45a6-49d5-8041-1ebdd674410e
+helpviewer_keywords: ["templates, instantiation", "explicit instantiation", "instantiation, explicit"] ms.assetid: 8b0d4e32-45a6-49d5-8041-1ebdd674410e
 caps.latest.revision: 9
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-translation.priority.mt:
-  - "cs-cz"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
+translation.priority.ht: ["de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "ru-ru", "zh-cn", "zh-tw"] translation.priority.mt: ["cs-cz", "pl-pl", "pt-br", "tr-tr"]
 ---
 # Explicit Instantiation
 You can use explicit instantiation to create an instantiation of a templated class or function without actually using it in your code.
 Because this is useful when you are creating library (.lib) files that use templates for distribution, uninstantiated template definitions are not put into object (.obj) files.